 If you haven’t already, click on any PC part in the image above to begin.
 You’ll find a short video demonstration, installation instructions, and links to helpful resources.
 There isn’t necessarily a right or wrong order for building a gaming PC, but you can follow the order that the components are numbered in if you’re not sure.

 We suggest installing your CPU, cooler, RAM, and M.2 drive onto your motherboard before moving that into your case.
 Installing bulkier items like your hard drives and power supply can also be easier before moving your motherboard in.

 You can follow nearly any order of assembly you like as long as you don’t block yourself from installing something.
 If you need tools to get started, a basic screwdriver kit should get the job done.
-The kit we just linked comes with a small grabber tool like this that makes it easy to fetch loose screws from dark case corners.

 Phew, Now Let’s Install Windows